pandemonius024/tyria-by-tas_v.2/content/Tyria, by Emi R. Tas (2nd Ed.)/6. Appendices and Indices/Appendices/Timeline of major events.md

 - 0 BS: Pharasma, the inevitable, at E'Lenora, begins the Shattering.
 ### Age of Destiny (1 - 632 AS)
 The Age of Destiny is marked by the plane-dividing Shattering, and ended by the plane-repairing [[Solstice]].
-- 11 AS: The Brudel march towards Hasha;
+- 11 AS: The Brudeli march towards Hasha;
 - 11 AS: Isko Kidar leads the nascent Ja'Almawt out of Hasha;
 - 11 AS: Aris, the unwritten leads the wounded out of Hasha;
-- 12 AS: The Brudel break into Hasha, the Tear of Time lands upon King Anton;
+- 12 AS: The Brudeli break into Hasha, the Tear of Time lands upon King Anton;
 - 12 AS: Tyrus Terim escapes Hasha with his nascent Soldiers of Strife;
 - 163 AS: Industrial-minded elves emigrate from Tyria's Root to E'Lenora;
 - 300 AS, roughly: The Shadowfell is fully obscured from the Dark, the Dark's influence falls onto the Shadowfell;